-Appointed as a Member of ESTA in November 2017, Angela Williams is a Consultant Forensic Physician at the Victorian Institute of Forensic Medicine.
+Appointed a Member of ESTA in November 2017, Angela Williams is a Consultant Forensic Physician at the Victorian Institute of Forensic Medicine.
 She also serves as a sessional member of both the Victorian Civil and Administrative Tribunal and the Superannuation Complaints Tribunal.
-Angela fulfils a number of roles at the Royal College of Pathologists of Australasia including Chair of its Faculty of Clinical Forensic Medicine.
-She is a Member of its Board of Professional Practice and Quality, and a Member of its Forensic Advisory Committee.
+Angela fulfils a number of roles at the Royal College of Pathologists of Australasia including Chair of its Faculty of Clinical Forensic Medicine and a Member of its Forensic Advisory Committee.
 Dr Williams is Vice-President of the Board of Directors for OzChild and Chair of its Quality and Child Safety Committee.
-Dr Williams is also a Senior Lecturer at Monash University’s Department of Forensic Medicine, and is a Fellow of the Faculty of Forensic and Legal Medicine (UK).
+Dr Williams is also a Senior Lecturer at Monash University’s Department of Forensic Medicine and is a Fellow of the Faculty of Forensic and Legal Medicine (UK).
+Dr Williams is also a Member of the Eastern Health Board.
 She holds Masters in Public Health, Business Administration, Forensic Medicine and Health Management, as well as a Bachelor of Medicine/Bachelor of Surgery and a Graduate Diploma in Law.
-Dr Williams Chairs ESTA’s People, Culture and Capability Committee.
+Dr Williams chairs ESTA’s People, Culture and Capability Committee.

 Ms Fiona Green (Member)

-Appointed as a Member of ESTA in July 2018, Fiona Green has held executive roles providing business, digital and technology transformation services in health, telecommunications, government, ﬁnance, transport and insurance industries.
-Ms Green currently serves as a Board Committee Member for the Cancer Council of Victoria, and is also the Chair of the Finance Risk and Audit Committee.
-She additionally provides digital and technology and program management consulting services to a number of organisations, including advisory services to the City of Boroondara.
-She previously held roles including Head of Delivery for DXC Technology (merger between Hewlett Packard Services and Computer Science Corporation), Director of Business and Process Improvement and Director of Professional Services at Telstra where she established Telstra’s Professional Services (technology delivery) business, supporting Telstra’s Enterprise and Government customer base.
-Ms Green is also a member of ESTA’s Information and Communications Technology Committee.
+Appointed a Member of ESTA in July 2018, Fiona Green is an executive, Board Member and advisor with deep experience on technology complex programs and digital and business transformation.
+Ms Green currently serves as a Board Committee Member for the Cancer Council of Victoria and is also the Chair of the Finance Risk and Audit Committee.
+She is a member of the Commission for Children and Young People Risk and Audit Committee and provides digital, technology and program management consulting services to a number of organisations, including the City of Boroondara.
+She previously held roles including Australia and New Zealand Head of Delivery for DXC Technology (merger between Hewlett Packard Services and Computer Science Corporation), Director of Business and Process Improvement and Director of Professional Services at Telstra.
+She is a graduate of the Australian Institute of Company Directors and is also a member of ESTA’s Information and Communications Technology Committee.